roynakakawa/round-robin/README.md

 # round-robin

-This is a  Phyton script for 1:1 round-robin tournament
+This is a  Phyton script for 1:1 round-robin tournament. **Useful for speedbacks sessions.**

 Use: